Skip to main content

 Office Christmas Parties and Fringe Benefits Tax

-It's the time of year for client gifts, work functions and Christmas parties - but before you splurge on a case of Dom Perignon on the company yacht, consider the tax implications of the humble office Christmas party.
+It's the time of year for client gifts, work functions and Christmas parties in Australia - but before you splurge on a case of Dom Perignon on the company yacht, consider the Fringe Benefits Tax (FBT) implications under Australian tax law.
+The FBT year runs from 1 April to 31 March - not the standard financial year - so planning ahead matters.

 If you're less of a teetotaller and want to party a little harder, consider the following -